 Who should attend?

-This course is designed for officials and security practitioners at all levels from departments and agencies involved in or requiring an understanding of CVE approaches and CT responses.
-State and territory government officials, police force members and professionals from other organisations dealing with CVE and CT are encourage to participate.
+This course is designed for staff at all levels involved in or requiring an understanding of CVE and CT.
+State and territory government officials, police force members and professionals from other private organisations dealing with CVE and CT are encourage to participate.

 “The CVE course not only reflects the importance and seriousness of this vital work.
 As a course participant you gain a genuine understanding of where CVE currently is in the global sphere and most importantly, where it needs to go.”